cllckn/decision-support-systems/Module2/README.md

 ---

-## Lesson 1: Data Manipulation with Python
+## Part 1: Data Manipulation with Python
 ### Topics Covered
 - Introduction to `pandas` and `numpy` for data handling.
 - Loading and exploring datasets.